What is BrushSync that Philips Sonicare offer?

 If however you brushed 3 times a day, rather than the regular 2 times, the alert will appear sooner, because the head will be worn out quicker.

-It too would delay the reminder if you were only using that brush head once a day.
+It would also delay the reminder if you were only using that brush head once a day.

 Once you have replaced the brush head, the amber light will turn off, until it detects that the replacement head needs to be exchanged for a new one.